Some of them are outdated & won't give you the new puppy litters or new colt crops.

 Most of the dogs we currently own stem from this old Blue Heeler/Aussie mixed dog!

-Boagie had a classic Blue Heeler mother and a natural bob-tailed red Aussie sire.
+Boagie had a classic Blue Heeler mother and a natural bob-tailed red Aussie or Australian Sheperd sire.

 Boagie carried the same natural bob tail and passed it down to many of his pups and descendants.

-Same, the half lab, is a grandson of old Boagie!
+Sam, the black half lab dog above, is a grandson of old Boagie!

 Boagie was one tough cow dog in his day!